DataDog/datadog-ci/src/commands/sourcemaps/README.md

 ### Link errors with your source code

-Errors in Datadog UI can be enriched with links to GitHub/GitLab/Bitbucket if these requirements are met:
+Errors in Datadog UI can be enriched with links to GitHub/GitLab/Bitbucket/Azure DevOps if these requirements are met:
 - `git` executable is installed
 - `datadog-ci` is run within the git repository